Storyboarding in UX design can help you make incredible products that solve pain points.

 After you've drawn the storyboard, show it to other team members to make sure it’s clear to them.

-to give team members editing accessHere's to your next step in UX mastery.
+Share in the top right of the screenManage people to give team members editing accessHere's to your next step in UX mastery.
 We bow down!

 Say goodbye to fiddly storyboard templates.
 Boords is the simple, powerful way to storyboard for UX design.